hchoHsu/SimplePainter/README.md

 ## JS function

-## Problems Figuring now:
+## Record：
-+ Draw a shape without rerendering the whole canvas(If needed, reconstruct the whole code structure)
+2021/04/02 To Achive the undo, redo function, I'm gonna change the whole structure of code.